Georgian wine

 Preparing Qvevri to keep the wine, producing it, and maturing it is a long process.

-The grapes are squeezed out in a Satsnakheli.
-It is a tool used for pressing grapes, which can be crafted from wood, clay, or even stone.
+People squeeze grapes in a Satsnakheli, a tool for pressing grapes made from wood, clay, or stone.

 Image from georgia.travel

-The maturing process in Kakheti takes 3-6 months, while in Western Georgia it takes less time.
+In Kakheti, the maturing process lasts 3-6 months, while in Western Georgia, it takes less time.

-Finally, using a vessel for wine filtration and a pump, the wine matured together with the grape pomace is transferred to a clean Qvevri.
+Finally, the winemaker uses a vessel and pump to filter the wine and transfer the matured wine, along with the grape pomace to a clean Qvevri.

 The Unique Charm of Georgian Amber Wine